CathalSweeney6/tolkientrivia/readme.md

 * It features an '<i>' tag that loads the href to the quizgame.html page.
 * The tag is styled using a ring icon, similar in appearance to the One Ring from the books and films.
 * The icon was taken from [fontawesome.com](https://fontawesome.com/icons).
-* I was able to animate the icon on fontawesome.com, to make it fade in and out of opacity and pulsate, an ode to the mystical nature of the One Ring.
+* I was able to animate the icon on fontawesome.com, to make it fade in and out of opacity and pulsate, which is an ode to the mystical nature of the One Ring.

 <img src="assets/images/ring.png" width=900 height=200>